jtekt/time-series-storage-service/README.md

-# InfluxDB CRUD REST API
+# Time series storage microservice

-This is a simple Node.js application which allows the creation and query of data points in an InfluxDB 2.0 instance via a RESTful API.
+This is a simple Node.js application which allows the storage and query of time series datasets in an InfluxDB 2.0 instance via a RESTful API.
 Additionally, it can be used with an external authentication API, making it convenient for applications where InfluxDB access credentials cannot be shared.

 ## API